The Sustainable Procurement Duty, outlined in the Procurement Reform (Scotland) Act 2014, requires you to think about how you can improve the:

 You can use the following tools when developing your commodity/service strategies:

-The above tools can be accessed by registering on the Sustainable Procurement Tools platform and used alongside:
+The above tools can be accessed by registering on the Sustainable Procurement Tools platform.
+Accompanying Sustainable Procurement Guidance can also be accessed on the Sustainable Procurement Tools and is available for both registered and unregistered users.

 By assessing and scoring the socio-economic criteria on these tools you can: